-The customer derivatives portfolio consists of interest rate swap agreements and option contracts transacted to meet the financing needs of our customers.
+The customer derivative portfolio consists of interest rate swap agreements and option contracts transacted to meet the financing needs of our customers.
 Swap agreements and interest rate options agreements are transacted to effectively minimize our market risk associated with the customer derivative products.
 The customer derivative portfolio also includes foreign exchange forward agreement and option contracts entered into on behalf of customers for the purpose of hedging exposure related to cash orders and loans and deposits denominated in foreign currencies.
 Customer trades are primarily unsecured and are not subject to daily margin or posting of financial collateral.
 We commonly execute these trades concurrently with new loan transactions, with any business collateral received from a counterparty applied to both the derivative and loan.
 Accordingly, the underwriting process for establishing customer derivative credit limits is equivalent to the process used for corporate loan exposure.
 We establish these limits based on potential future exposure using stochastic models developed by F.I.S., a third party risk management software solution provider.
-The models utilize monte carlo methods consistent with industry practice and are subject to risk governance for model risk management and validation.
-We manage the credit risk of our customer derivative positions by diversifying our positions among various counterparties, and, in certain cases, transferring the counterparty credit risk related to interest rate swaps to third parties using risk participation agreements.
+The models utilize Monte Carlo methods consistent with industry practice and are subject to risk governance for model risk management and validation.
+We manage the credit risk of our customer derivative positions by diversifying our positions among various counterparties and in certain cases, transferring the counterparty credit risk related to interest rate swaps to third parties using risk participation agreements.
 When measuring the fair value of our customer derivative portfolio for GAAP financial reporting purposes, we include a CVA that reflects the credit quality of the swap counterparty.
-Please refer to Financial Statements and Supplementary Data - Note 12 - Fair Value Measurements in our 2Q17 Form 10-Q for more information on our valuation methodologies.
+Please refer to Financial Statements and Supplementary Data - Note 19 - Fair Value Measurements in our 2017 Form 10-K for more information on our valuation methodologies.

 The institutional derivative portfolio primarily consists of interest rate swap agreements used to hedge the interest rate risk associated with our loans and financing liabilities (i.e., borrowed funds, deposits, etc.).
-Institutional swaps and swaps executed to eliminate the market risk associated with our customer derivative products include bi-lateral trades with dealers and cleared trades with central counterparties.
+Institutional swaps and swaps executed to eliminate the market risk associated with our customer derivative products include bilateral trades with dealers and cleared trades with central counterparties.
 These trades must comply with daily margin requirements and post financial collateral based on pre-defined "posting thresholds".
 Posting thresholds represent the amount of exposure that counterparties are willing to accept on an unsecured basis.
 We post collateral only when the market value of any outstanding swaps exceeds that threshold.
 Changes in our own creditworthiness do not generally have an impact on the amount of collateral posted given zero thresholds have become the market convention.
-Bi-lateral trades with dealers are subject to counterparty credit limits that cover replacement costs, and potential changes in market value based on a ten day close period.
-Cleared trades with central counterparties are subject to counterparty credit limits for initial margin requirements where we post, but does not segregate collateral.
+Bilateral trades with dealers are subject to counterparty credit limits that cover replacement costs, and potential changes in market value based on a ten day close out period.
+Cleared trades with central counterparties are subject to counterparty credit limits for initial margin requirements where we post collateral, but where the collateral is operationally commingled with initial margin owed to other clients of the clearing broker.

-Effective January 3, 2017, the London Clearing House and Chicago Mercantile Exchange amended their respective rules to legally characterize the variation margin payments on centrally cleared derivative contracts as settlement of those derivatives (rather than the posting of collateral).
-As a result of this change, we modified our balance sheet presentation of centrally cleared interest rate swaps in 2017 such that the fair value of the swaps and the associated variation margin balances are reported as a single unit of account in derivative assets and/or derivative liabilities.
-At December 31, 2016, the variation margin balances were characterized as collateral and reported in interest-bearing cash and due from banks on the Consolidated Balance Sheets.
+Effective January 3, 2017, variation margin payments made on certain centrally cleared derivative contracts were classified as settlement of those derivatives rather than the posting of collateral.
+As a result of this change, on a prospective basis we modified our balance sheet presentation of certain interest rate swaps in 2017, such that the fair value of the swaps and the associated variation margin balances are reported as a single unit of account in derivative assets and/or derivative liabilities.
+At December 31, 2016, these variation margin balances were characterized as collateral.
+Variation margin balances characterized as collateral are reported in interest-bearing cash and due from banks on the Consolidated Balance Sheets.